MaximilianMauroner/hide-sensitive-information/README.md

 - [ ] publish to google (and firefox)
 - [ ] fix the iframe problems (e.g. stackoverflow google pop-up)
 - [ ] look at performance improvements
+- [ ] move to TS instead of using js